open-metadata/docs-v1/content/v0.13.2/connectors/database/azuresql/airflow.md

 #### Import necessary modules

 {% codeInfo srNumber=11 %}
+The `Workflow` class that is being imported is a part of a metadata ingestion framework, which defines a process of getting data from different sources and ingesting it into a central metadata repository.

-Here we are importing all the basic requirements to parse YAMLs, handle dates and build our DAG.
+Here we are also importing all the basic requirements to parse YAMLs, handle dates and build our DAG.

 {% /codeInfo %}

 {% codeInfo srNumber=12 %}
 **Default arguments for all tasks in the Airflow DAG.**
-- **"owner": "user_name"**: Specifies the owner of the DAG.
-This is typically the name of the person or team responsible for maintaining the DAG.

-- **"email_on_failure": False**: Specifies whether email notifications should be sent in case of a task failure.
-In this case, email notifications are turned off (`False`).

-- **""retries": 3"**: Specifies the number of times a task should be retried in case of failure.
-If a task fails, it will be retried up to three times before being marked as failed.

-- **"retry_delay": timedelta(minutes=5)"**: Specifies the delay between task retries.
-In this case, the delay is set to 5 minutes.

-- **"execution_timeout": timedelta(minutes=60)"**: Specifies the maximum duration of time that a task should run for.
-If a task exceeds this duration, it will be marked as failed.
+- Default arguments dictionary contains default arguments for tasks in the DAG, including the owner's name, email address, number of retries, retry delay, and execution timeout.
 {% /codeInfo %}

 {% codeInfo srNumber=13 %}